 Third call for research to improve adolescent health in LMIC settings

-The MRC, in partnership with other UK research funders, is pleased to announce a third call to fund research grants to improve adolescent health in low and middle income countries (LMICs).
+The MRC, in partnership with the National Institute for Health Research, the Department for International Development, and the Economic and Social Research Council , is pleased to announce a third call to fund research grants to improve adolescent health in low and middle income countries (LMICs).
 Originally launched in 2015, this programme now represents a partnership between all four funders and aims to fund world-class and cutting-edge research which addresses the specific health needs of adolescents.

 Together the funders have agreed to commit £4 million to this scheme, with the possibility of extra funds dependent on quality.

 Proposals must be submitted via the Je-S System by the call deadline: 16:00 BST Tuesday 18 September 2018.

 On this page